Free Things to Do in Pakistan

 Must-see spots that don't cost a penny.

-Badshahi Mosque Courtyard Free
+Badshahi Mosque, Lahore Free

-Faisal Mosque Fountains Free
+Faisal Mosque, Islamabad Free

 Free Cultural Experiences